YudhistiraTA/ds-team-practicum-1/README.md

 ### Implement book borrowing logic

-Book class should keep track who it is being borrowed by
+~~Book class should keep track who it is being borrowed by~~

+Each Book class will have an isBorrowed property

 ### Fill Admin and Member class